-Despite reduced purchasing power from the weak peso, Mexico's imports are rising.
-The Bank of Mexico has left the policy interest rate unchanged since June 2014 at 3%, a record low, which is boosting consumer spending by reducing the return on saving.
+The Bank of Mexico has left the policy interest rate unchanged since June 2014 at 3%, a record low, boosting consumption.
 Household spending is also being supported by falling inflation, as tax hikes on some food staples in 2014 have resulted in lower inflation this year due to a higher comparison base.